-US Navy: Hefty salvage system not required in probe of fatal Titan implosion
+US Coast Guard will lead investigation of Titan implosion with help from Canada, France, UK

 Any sliver of hope that remained for finding the crew alive was wiped away early Thursday, when the Coast Guard announced that debris had been found near the Titanic.

-Killed in the implosion were Rush, two members of a prominent Pakistani family, Shahzada Dawood and his son Suleman Dawood; British adventurer Hamish Harding; and Titanic expert Paul-Henri Nargeolet.
+Killed in the implosion were Rush; two members of a prominent Pakistani family, Shahzada Dawood and his son Suleman Dawood; British adventurer Hamish Harding; and Titanic expert Paul-Henri Nargeolet.

 Questions about the submersible’s safety were raised by both by a former company employee and former passengers.